 Linguistics is an important component of a liberal arts education.
 The Linguistics Program recommends Linguistics 102: Introduction to Linguistics to students wishing to choose a linguistics course to fulfill part of their General Education requirements.
 A background in linguistics will be useful for majors in anthropology, English, foreign languages, Japanese Studies, Hawaiian Studies, psychology, and communication, as well as for students seeking licensure or certificates in education, Hawaiian, and Teaching English as a Second Language.

 The University of Hawaiʻi at Hilo is one of only a few colleges and universities in the United States to offer a bachelor of arts in linguistics.
-The program offers a broad range of courses taught by experts in the field.
-We provide students with a strong general background in both theoretical and applied linguistics, including courses related to language learning and teaching.
-We are also proud to be able to offer specialized courses in Japanese and Hawaiian linguistics.
+Students learn about linguistics in a unique educational environment that is greatly influenced by the cultures and languages of Polynesia, Micronesia, and Asia.
+The Linguistics Program features a broad range of courses in both theoretical and applied linguistics, including courses related to language learning and teaching.
+The program also provides interested students with specialized courses in Hawaiian and Japanese linguistics, as well as in the linguistics of indigenous languages in different parts of the world.